apache/trafficserver/doc/developer-guide/documentation/building.en.rst

       Support for using `plantuml <http://plantuml.com/PlantUML_Language_Reference_Guide.pdf>`__ inline.

    sphinx-intl
-      Internation support, which is needed if a non-English version is built.
+      International support, which is needed if a non-English version is built.
 Currently a Japanese (``JA``) version is available.

    These should be also installed using `pipenv